geos-alb021/Personal-Scripst/Vegetation_index_calc/README.md

 vegetation indices (VI) rasters.

-For the script the following folders should be created:
+The following folders should be created in the same place from where you run the script:

-"Sentinel2-imagery", this folder contains all the sentinel 2 bands files.
+"Sentinel2-imagery", this folder contains all the sentinel 2 bands files (it is were the bands should be stored).

 "clipped_raster", this folder will contain the clipped bands.